junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 Also included are some cases of asthma, hiccups, indigestion, stomach ulcers, migraine headaches, and even warts.

-## What it often comes down to is showing you care
+## What it often comes down to is showing you care!

 For all of these problems, **the manner or ‘touch’ of the healer can be very important.** What it often comes down to is showing you care, helping the sick person believe he will get well, or simply helping him relax.